 Fraudulent “SIPC” E-Mails

 SIPC members and others have occasionally been the recipients of e-mails pretending to be from SIPC.
 These e-mails may inform recipients that SIPC has attempted to contact them several times by e-mail and advise that an urgent response is required.
 Other e-mails claim that “following regulatory requirements, SIPC has released new information to its members” and ask recipients to respond to queries or requests for information contained in an attachment.
-The e-mails often contain fake addresses and telephone numbers that are not SIPC’s.
-The e-mails are not from SIPC and are a hoax.
+The e-mails often contain fake addresses, telephone numbers, officer or employee signatures, and corporate seals.
+Such e-mails are not from SIPC and are a hoax.
 Avoid clicking links, downloading attachments, or replying to the e-mails.
 For more information, please contact SIPC at 202-371-8300 or asksipc@sipc.org.

 Please note that SIPC’s website address is www.sipc.org and that only e-mails sent from a sender at “@sipc.org” are legitimate.